 - You should establish toilet or drinking water rules in the first few lessons.

-- If you have the teacher with you in the room then halfway through your lesson, at a convenient time for what you’re all doing, you should organise a toilet run with either of you taking a handful of children at a time until everyone has been.
+- If there is another adult with you in the room then halfway through your lesson, at a convenient time for what you’re all doing, you should organise a toilet run with either of you taking a handful of children at a time until everyone has been.

-- If your lesson is shorter than an hour it might be more practical to arrange with their teacher for them to do a toilet run before the class starts.
+- If your lesson is shorter than an hour it might be more practical to arrange a toilet run before the class starts.

 - Have some tissue in the classroom for blowing noses!

 It’s very important to always begin and end your lesson in the same way each time.
 The more children are familiar with class routines the easier they are to manage.